19hours/sg-statutes/Acts/Presidential Elections Act.md

 (d) all unpaid claims, if any, of which any of the election agents of the candidate are aware in respect of which application has been made or is about to be made to an Election Judge;

-(e) all moneys, securities and other valuable considerations received by or promised to every election agent of the candidate from or by any candidate or any other person for the purpose of expenses incurred or to be incurred on account or in respect of the management of the election, naming every person from whom the sum may have been received or by whom the sum may have been promised, showing as to each sum whether it was received as contribution, loan, deposit or otherwise.
+(e) every donation accepted by every election agent or by the candidate for the purpose of expenses incurred or to be incurred on account of or in respect of the management of the election, naming every person from whom the donation may have been received.

-[12/93; 18/99]
+[19/2005 wef 06/06/2005]

-(2) The return respecting election expenses shall be signed by the principal election agent and shall be accompanied by a statement made by the candidate and his principal election agent in the prescribed formsand shall be on oath before a Justice of the Peace or a commissioner for oaths.
+(2) The return respecting election expenses shall be signed by the principal election agent and shall be accompanied by a statement made by the candidate and his principal election agent in the prescribed forms.

 [18/99]

 (3) Any candidate or principal election agent who fails to comply with the requirements of subsection (1) or (2) shall be guilty of an illegal practice and the provisions of this section shall be in addition to and not in derogation of section 42.

 [18/99]

+(4) In this section, “donation” has the same meaning as in section 3(1) of the Political Donations Act (Cap.
+236), and a donation is accepted by a candidate or an election agent if it is accepted within the meaning of that Act.

+[19/2005 wef 06/06/2005]

 ### Publication of receipt of return, etc.